Fire Retardant Chemicals in Upholstery Foam

 As it has been reported in the media lately, there is a great deal of concern about the requirement that upholstery for use in homes contains foam that has been treated with flame retardant chemicals.
 Some believe that the chemicals present more of a hazard to health than the fires that the chemicals are supposed to prevent.

-When you place an order with us, just request that “non-flame retardant foam” be used in your items.
-We will send you an acknowledgement confirming your request and provide documentation that your request has been complied with from our foam supplier with your custom order.
+When you place an order with us, rest assured that “non-flame retardant foam” is used in your items.
+We will provide documentation from our foam supplier.

 Recently, we were featured on a very popular blog, Laura's Rules, written by a conscientious mother worried about the health hazard of chemicals in furniture ....
 Here's what she wrote about us:

 "As it turns out, one trick is to find a custom furniture manufacturer who will work with you (or already has purged the chemicals), and then to decide the foam or filler that’s right for you.
 The trickiest part of the trick is that, if you don’t happen to be, say, Leonardo DiCaprio, you may also have to convince that individual to give you a decent price.